lcampit/lcampit/README.md

 Hi, I’m @Leo-Campo, complete name's Leonardo Campitelli.
 I'm a Computer Engineer aching to put my studies to the test while developing my own developing style.
 My main desire is to develop useful programs and applications to solve problems and needs, and I do love to code.

-As of now I'm working as a Software Engineering in Italy, getting to know the world outside of school and education.
+As of now I'm working as a Software Engineer in Italy, getting to know the world outside of school and education.
 I love to discover new technologies and tools to help me become a better Developer and Software Engineer.
 I'll upload on github my main works and projects
 I've been working on.